AstralDB/ItemFrameDupe/README.md

-# Meteor Addon Template
+# SweetAnarchy.net Item-frame Dupe Meteor Addon

-A template to allow easy usage of the Meteor Addon API.
+Item-frame dupe with the shit Meteor Addon API.

 ### How to use:
 - Clone this project
-- Use this template to create new modules/commands
+- Build with gradle
-- Run the mod with Meteor.
+- Run the mod with Meteor